-Internal credit rating models and their parameters - probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") - are used in limit setting, credit approval, portfolio monitoring and reporting, remedial management, stress testing, internal assessment of the capital adequacy and impairment allowances.agement, stress testing, internal assessment of the capital adequacy and impairment allowances.
+Internal credit rating models and their components such as probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") - are used in limit setting, credit approval, portfolio monitoring and reporting, remedial management, stress testing and the internal assessment of the capital adequacy and portfolio allowances

-The Bank's Model Risk Management Framework governs the development, validation, application and maintenance of rating models.
-All rating models are assessed against internal and regulatory requirements and approved by regulators for use in capital assessment.
+Our model risk management framework governs the development, validation, application and maintenance of rating models.
+Models are assessed against internal and regulatory requirements and approved by regulators for use in capital assessment.
 Approval for the adoption and continued use of material models rests with the RMC.

 While our internal risk grades are not explicitly mapped to external credit ratings, they may correlate to external credit ratings in terms of the PD ranges as factors used to rate obligors would be similar.
-Hence, an obligor rated poorly by an external rating agency is likely to have a weak internal risk rating.
+As such, an obligor rated poorly by an external rating agency is likely to have a weak internal risk rating.